Phronesis2025/hairstyles-app/PROGRESS.md

 Current State
 **Date**: May 8, 2025
-**Progress**: Created FUTURE_IMPROVEMENTS.md in /hairstyles-app with all logged future improvement ideas (18 total, including implemented nodemon and concurrently).
+**Progress**: Deployed initial project to Vercel via website import from GitHub repo.
+Created hairstyles-app-frontend at [frontend-url] for /client and hairstyles-app-backend at [backend-url] for /server.
+Fixed local “EACCES: permission denied 5000PORT=5000” by correcting .env syntax.
+Encountered 404 on backend /health route on Vercel due to serverless incompatibility.
+Fixed by updating server.js for Vercel serverless functions (export app, conditional listen) and adjusting vercel.json routing.
+Tested on mobile: frontend UI matches Great Clips design, backend /health returns {"status":"Server running"}.
+Verified auto-deploys with a test change.
 Committed to GitHub.
-Ready to deploy initial project to Vercel for mobile testing.
+Ready to finalize Phase 1 by committing all changes.
 **Blockers**: None
-**Environment**: Local development (Node.js 20.19.1, npm 10.8.2, Cursor paid plan, localhost:5173, localhost:5000); GitHub (https://github.com/your-username/hairstyles-app); Supabase (https://your-project-id.supabase.co).
+**Environment**: Local (Node.js 20.19.1, npm 10.8.2, Cursor paid plan, localhost:5173, localhost:5000); GitHub (https://github.com/your-username/hairstyles-app); Supabase (https://your-project-id.supabase.co); Vercel (frontend: [frontend-url], backend: [backend-url]).
 **Errors**:

 - [May 8, 2025]: “npm error could not determine executable to run” when running `npx tailwindcss init -p`.
 Fixed by clearing npm cache and reinstalling dependencies.
 - [May 8, 2025]: Same error with `npx tailwindcss --version` on Node.js 22.14.0 (tailwindcss@4.1.5).
 Downgraded to Node.js 20.x and reinstalled npm.
 - [May 8, 2025]: Error persisted on Node.js 20.19.1.
 Fixed by resetting npm cache, setting registry to https://registry.npmjs.org/, reinstalling tailwindcss@3.4.1, and manually creating config files.
 - [May 8, 2025]: “module is not defined in ES module scope” when running `npm run dev`.
 Cursor fixed by renaming postcss.config.js to postcss.config.cjs.
 Learned to use .cjs for CommonJS configs in Vite projects.
+- [May 8, 2025]: “path /server/client does not exist” when deploying backend to Vercel.
+Fixed by creating a separate Vercel project (hairstyles-app-backend) for /server.
+Terminal deployment failed, so switched to importing GitHub repo via Vercel website.
+- [May 8, 2025]: “404 NOT_FOUND” on backend /health route after Vercel deployment.
+Locally, “EACCES: permission denied 5000PORT=5000” due to malformed PORT in .env.
+Fixed by correcting .env syntax, updating Vercel environment variables.
+- [May 8, 2025]: “404 NOT_FOUND” persisted on Vercel due to serverless incompatibility.
+Fixed by updating server.js for Vercel serverless functions and adjusting vercel.json routing.

   To-Do List